 Who Is Jane Seymour?

-Actress Jane Seymour was born on February 15, 1951, in Hayes, Hillingdon, England.
-At age 20, she was cast in the James Bond film Live and Let Die.
+At age 20, actress Jane Seymour was cast in the James Bond film Live and Let Die.
 The performance earned her continual TV and film work.
 Her performance in the 1976 miniseries Captains and the Kings earned her an Emmy nomination.
 From 1993 to 1998, Seymour held the title role on the TV series Dr. Quinn: Medicine Woman, for which she garnered two more Emmy nominations.
 She won her first Emmy (outstanding supporting actress in a miniseries or a special) in 1998 for her performance in the TV movie Onassis: The Richest Man in the World.
 In 2002, Seymour debuted her own clothing line.

 Born Joyce Penelope Wilhemina Frankenberg on February 15, 1951, in Hayes, Hillingdon, England, Jane Seymour is best known for her performances in made-for-television dramas.
 Seymour earned considerable popular acclaim for her portrayal of Dr. Michaela Quinn, a Boston physician who moves to the post-Civil War frontier, on the hit CBS series Dr. Quinn: Medicine Woman.